-“You said you needed me here,” he reminded her doggedly, but his lackluster words told her something she’d known deep down within days of him being in Sunnydale.
+“You said you needed me here,” he reminded her doggedly, but his lackluster words told her something she’d known deep down- but had ignored, within weeks of him being in Sunnydale.
 They’d both moved on.
 Riley had shown her that.

 Feeling fragile and the inability to connect with Riley throughout her mother’s illness, and finally her death, Angel had arrived just when she so desperately wanted to go back to a time that seemed less painful.
 Her mouth twisted wryly.
 When had it ever been ‘less painful’ with Angel around, she thought.

 Her wan face tilted up to his, eyes shadowed with sadness and apology.
 “I thought I did,” she whispered hoarsely.
 “I wanted- no, needed to believe that things stay the same no matter what.”
 She caught his dark gaze and swallowed.
 “But I made a mistake- we both did.”